tanjieling0/tp/docs/UserGuide.md

 <section id="find">

-## Locating persons by name: `find [n/NAME] [t/TAG] [p/PHONE] [role/ROLE] [r/REMARK]`
+## Locating persons by name: `find`

 Finds persons whose names contain any of the given name keywords.
 You can also find persons by tags, phone numbers, roles, and remarks.
 You can also stack multiple characteristics to narrow down your search.
+Note that only one type of field is allowed for each search at one time.

-Format: `find FLAG/FLAG_KEYWORD [MORE FLAG/FLAG_KEYWORDS]`
+Format: `find [n/NAME] [t/TAG] [p/PHONE] [role/ROLE] [r/REMARK]`

 * The search is case-insensitive. e.g. `hans` will match `Hans`.
 * The order of the keywords does not matter. e.g. `Hans Bo` will match `Bo Hans`.